-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES agency in maintaining a healthy and productive relationship with Congress, ensures the proposed legislation is consonant with the existing statutory and regulatory scheme, helps educate Congressional staff about the agency's statutory and regulatory framework, and keeps the agency informed of potential legislative action that could affect the agency.
+Congressional staff about the agency's statutory and regulatory framework, and keeps the agency informed of potential legislative action that could affect the agency.

 Although agencies, as a rule, strive to respond to all requests, they continue to face challenges in providing technical assistance.
 Congressional staff may be unfamiliar with an agency's enabling legislation and governing statutes.
 Technical assistance provided informally does not always involve the offices of legislative counsel or legislative affairs, although both offices should be kept informed and involved.
-The distinction between substantive and technical drafting assistance is not always self-evident, and congressional requesters of technical drafting assistance often are actually seeking substantive feedback from the agency experts of the proposed legislation.
+The distinction between substantive and technical drafting assistance is not always self-evident, and Congressional requesters of technical drafting assistance often are actually seeking substantive feedback from the agency experts on the proposed legislation.
 The provision of technical assistance on appropriations legislation presents unique demands on both agency legislative counsel and budget offices.

 Various agencies have developed distinct practices and procedures to address the provision of technical assistance that the Conference believes should be considered best practices.
-For instance, many agencies have established internal guidelines governing the agency procedures for providing technical assistance.
+For example, many agencies have established internal guidelines governing the agency procedures for providing technical assistance.
 Memorializing agency procedures ensures that the provision of technical assistance is consistent throughout the agency.
-By stating in written guidance that legislative counsel and legislative affairs offices must be involved, agencies can help diminish the prospect of substantive assistance being provided under the guise of technical assistance.
+By stating in written guidance that legislative counsel and legislative affairs offices must be involved, for instance, agencies can help diminish the prospect of substantive assistance being provided under the guise of technical assistance.
 Although agencies should have flexibility to adopt procedures that are tailored to their agency-specific structures, norms, and internal processes, memorializing their legislative drafting processes, as the Departments of Homeland Security, Interior, and Labor have done, can ensure that all agency officials involved understand the processes and can help educate personnel new to the agency.